the1lab/1lab/src/Cat/Diagram/Projective.lagda.md

 coproducts would mean that every set is projective, which is precisely the axiom of choice.

-Putting coproducts aside, note that projectives are closed under retracts.
+Putting coproducts aside for a moment, note that projectives are closed under retracts.
 This follows by a straightforward bit of algebra.

 ```agda
 retract→projective